-This is one of the worst affected villages in Kanyakumari district during tsunami of and has resulted in a number of casualties about 200.
+This is one of the worst affected villages of the coast of Kanyakumari district due to tsunami and has resulted in a number of casualties about 200.
 About 4 rows of houses collapsed.

-The local public have reported that the canal, which is running parallel to the shoreline has acted as a death trap, as the people trying to escape from the attack of the tsunami should have got drowned as the number of bridges or escape routes available are less.
-This area needs to be protected against wave run-up during cyclone and Local tsunami. people are strongly recommended to move on to the landward side of the canal.
+The local public have reported that the canal, which is running parallel to the shoreline has acted as a death trap, as the people trying to escape from the attack of the tsunami should have got stranded and drowned as the number of bridges or escape routes available are less.
+The measurements of certain important area were made.
+This area needs to be protected against wave runup during cyclone and tsunami.
+Local people are strongly recommended to move on to the landward side of the canal.
 This has to be treated as the most urgent strategy.